adompeldorius/springrollup/README.md

 ### Rollup state

+#### Balances

-Each L2 account's balance is represented as the sum of a balance stored in the on-chain available state and a balance stored in the off-chain available state:
+In order to simplify deposits and withdrawals, we represent the balance of an L2 account as the sum of a balance stored in the on-chain available state and a balance stored in the off-chain available state:

 `balanceOf(address) = onChainBalanceOf(address) + offChainBalanceOf(address)`

+The on-chain available balance keeps track of the amount that is deposited to the account from L1 *minus* the amount withdrawn to L1 from the account.

+The off-chain available balance, on the other hand, keeps track of the amount recieved by L2 transfers to the account *minus* the amount sent by L2 transfers from the account.

-The reason for this is to simplify deposits and withdrawals.
-When a user makes a deposit or a withdrawal on L1, only their on-chain balance is updated.
-On the other hand, when an L2 transfer is processed, only the off-chain balances of the sender and recipient are updated.
+When a user makes a deposit or a withdrawal on L1, only their on-chain balance is updated, and when an L2 transfer is processed, only the off-chain balances of the sender and recipient are updated.

 Note that either `onChainBalanceOf(address)` or `offChainBalanceOf(address)` may be negative, but their sum is always non-negative.